guidotiana/MonteGrappa/README.md

       $ make version=MPI

-Finally, to compile the tool grappino, you have to type
+Finally, you can compile the tool grappino

       $ make grappino